 In the midnight hours, do you lie there sleep deprived, worrying about your responsibilities as a parent, wife, sibling, and/or daughter—tossing and turning—wondering if you said and did the right things?
 Or do you find yourself awake in the wee hours of the morning . . . long before your alarm clock sounds?

 You’re not the only one.
-Fighting to fall sleep at night and/or waking up in the middle of the night is a common occurrence for many people.
+Fighting to fall asleep at night and/or waking up in the middle of the night is a common occurrence for many people.

 Insomnia: A Public Health Epidemic

 The Centers for Disease Control has labeled insufficient sleep a “public health epidemic,” and estimates that 50-70 million adults in the US suffer from a wakefulness disorder.
 And in a report issued in 2014, the CDC warned that people who get too little sleep are at risk for increased mortality, as well as chronic diseases such as cancer, diabetes, hypertension, heart disease, obesity, and depression.
 What a nightmare!

 If you know anything about the science of sleep, you know that the leading cause of insomnia is stress.
 High levels of stress make it hard to mentally wind down, which makes it very difficult to physically relax before and during sleep.

 All that fretting about your performance during the day and your to-do list for tomorrow the moment your head hits the pillow at night is not conducive to healthy, restful rejuvenation.
 And when there’s a feeling of shame, an illness, heartache, and loss . . . it’s even worse.

 Stress is the principle cause of insomnia.
 And insomnia causes even more stress.